 If you're reading this page, I have to assume that you're the parent of a teen who has told you that he or she wants to build a computer.
 And unless you have a bit of a geeky streak yourself, you're probably wondering why on earth they would want to do that when it's so easy to just buy one.

-For most youngsters, the answer is that they want to build computers for gaming.
+For most youngsters, the answer is that they want to build computers optimized for gaming.
 Before you dismiss that as trivial, consider that games are among the most demanding computer applications around.

-For the best gameplay experience, gaming computers need to be not only powerful, but well-designed and with an eye toward optimizing the performance of the particular games the player uses most.
+For the best gameplay experience, gaming computers need to be not only powerful, but well-designed with an eye toward optimizing the performance of the particular games the player uses most.
 They can therefore be a real challenge to design and build.

 In fact, designing and building a good gaming computer is likely to be the most challenging math, physics, research, and economics assignment your teen-aged son or daughter has ever undertaken.

 Why You Should Encourage Your Teen to Build a Computer